oellers/kompendium/2_inhaltliche_grundlagen.md

 ★★★★(4)
 </td>
 <td>
-Die Daten werden strukturiert in einer möglichen Serialisierung des Resource Description Frameworks (RDF) bereitgestellt (bspw. <a href="https://www.w3.org/TR/turtle">Turtle</a>, <a href="http://www.w3.org/TR/rdfa-core/">RDFa</a>, <a href="https://www.w3.org/TR/rdf-syntax-grammar/">RDF/XML</a>, <a
+The data is made available in a structured format and using a potential serialisation of the Resource Description Framework (RDF) (e.g. <a href="https://www.w3.org/TR/turtle">Turtle</a>, <a href="http://www.w3.org/TR/rdfa-core/">RDFa</a>, <a href="https://www.w3.org/TR/rdf-syntax-grammar/">RDF/XML</a>, <a